 “That can help you implement healthy behavior changes like improving your nutrition, getting more physical activity, achieving some weight loss and really figuring out how to create long term strategies that support those positive behavior changes,” she added.
 “Your physician and care team can also help you figure out if taking a medication might be helpful to reduce your risk of developing type 2 diabetes.”

-“They can help you consider comprehensive approached to manage obesity that also can include potentially taking some medications or using some other behavioral interventions to help treat your obesity,” Dr. Kirley said.
+“They can help you consider comprehensive approach to manage obesity that also can include potentially taking some medications or using some other behavioral interventions or surgery to help treat your obesity,” Dr. Kirley said.
 “Then the other place you can look for assistance is out in the community.
 There are often chronic disease prevention programs available from community organizations like YMCAs.

 “Sometimes faith-based organizations offer different types of support to people who are particularly focused on making those healthy behavior changes,” she added.